nawa236/Group-7-Project/README.md

-In order to run games moving forward: cd into the Group-7-Project directory and NOT the project or tests folders. python3 -m project.Spades or python3 -m project.RussianRoulette
+In order to run games moving forward: cd into the root Group-7-Project directory (NOT the project or tests folders) python3 -m project.Spades or python3 -m project.RussianRoulette